shmg1679/CodePath-course-works-Cyber-Security/README.md

 Here is where I noticed there were two people I did not see on the salesperson publicly.
 <img src="https://user-images.githubusercontent.com/91004979/163272386-96fa0bc4-62a0-45d7-8665-86cce6a03664.png">
-Here I found that their id was 10 and 11. (heres the 11 one)
+Here I found that their id was 10 and 11 in the URL. (heres the 11 one)
 <img src="https://user-images.githubusercontent.com/91004979/163272575-2a52d46a-2509-45ee-b3ea-07fb3502f67b.png">

 ### Vulnerability #2: CSRF(Cross-Site Request Forgery)

 Description: I've tried posting each CSRF on blue, green and red but only red seem to work.
-In this csrf attack, I made the staff who is logged into the pperson account forcibly without consent to create a new user named "random user" once they goto the link I hosted on my github.
+In this csrf attack, I made the staff who is logged into the pperson account forcibly without consent to create a new user named "random user" once they goto the link I created and hosted on my github.

 Gif showing this in action.
 <img src="https://user-images.githubusercontent.com/91004979/163278828-a5e9b043-ae32-4f18-a97c-a14c96947d7c.gif">

-Here is where I get all the variables names and other information using burp to create the CSRF by creating a test account first.
+Here is where I get all the element names and other information using burp to create the CSRF attack but I created a test account first.
 <img src="https://user-images.githubusercontent.com/91004979/163279238-e2820fbb-f61e-4ad7-b8a4-5c70acb9e393.png">

-Here is my code, the highlighted part is where I change it to blue or green to tested on others but didn't work.
+Here is my code, the highlighted part is where I change it to blue or green to test on others but didn't work.
 So this only worked on red.
 <img src="https://user-images.githubusercontent.com/91004979/163279434-bbc7235d-f682-489c-8baf-4ef1c7e5da89.png">